Matir/blog/_drafts/bluetooth-le-for-hackers-basic-concepts.md

 BLE has been improved with each generation of the Bluetooth Core specification, with the latest release in Bluetooth 5 increasing broadcast power, speed, and maximum data length per packet.
+The Version 5 specification stretches to a massive 2822 pages!

 ## Connection States ##